Hey! This thing is still a Work in Progress. Files, instructions, and other stuff might change!

 $60 bluetooth head mounted display. by hmd1 is licensed under the Creative Commons - Attribution license.

-We're sure hmd1 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure hmd1 would love to see what you've printed.
+Please document your print and share a Make with the community.